 Abstract

 In the Reliques of Ancient English Poetry (1765) Thomas Percy uses the miscellany form as a poetic space in which to test the boundaries of literary taste in the mid-eighteenth-century.
-This thesis argues that by foregrounding the fragment – literal and metaphorical – the collection engages with ideas of order and progress and questions the possibility singular historical narratives.
+This thesis argues that by foregrounding the fragment – literal and metaphorical – the collection engages with ideas of order and progress and questions the possibility of singular historical narratives.
 It shows how Percy’s use of diverse and vernacular material brings about poetic enlightenment.
 By drawing on eighteenth-century figures such as Hume and Dodsley and the practice of antiquarianism, it contextualises Percy’s work and highlights how it rejects concepts of universal taste and reason.

 The thesis frames its argument with several metaphors.
 Shaftesbury’s ‘Patchwork’ signals the fruitfulness of the miscellany form, its capacity to present varied and uneven material.
 Instead of silencing irregular and awkward poetry, Percy acknowledges its potential to ‘quicken and revive’ poetic expression.
 This is linked to broader concerns such as the contemporary interest in ballads and the perceived interconnection between progress and decay.
 The ‘Patchwork’ also encompasses Percy’s extensive paratext, which juxtaposes factual scraps with the poetry of imagination.
 The fragment expresses Percy’s interest in insignificant details and in the antiquarian character of his researches and publications.
 The thesis also refers to Foucault’s metaphor of the archive in order to show how Percy’s text develops literary and historical knowledge gradually and incrementally.
 Throughout, it emphasises the provisionality of the miscellany and the scope for the reader to navigate the text and construct his or her own connections.